-DIY Quadcopter: Build your first Quadcopter – Part 2
+DIY Drone: How to Build Your First Quadcopter – Part 2

 Connect Voltage Regulator (if needed)

 The Pololu 5V step down or buck regulator is pretty common and is very straight forward.
 The Pololu comes with a pin header that has 4 pins.
-We only need three pins so break one off so that you have 3 pins.
-Solder the pin header into the VOUT, GND and VIN.
-Once soldered you need to bridge the SHDN pin to the VIN pin.
+We only need three pins, so break one off so that you have 3 pins.
+Solder the pin header into the VOUT, GND, and VIN.
+Once soldered, you need to bridge the SHDN pin to the VIN pin.
 This makes the output current 600mA.
-If it wasn’t bridged then the output current will only be 20mA, which isn’t enough to power the electronics.
+If it wasn’t bridged, then the output current will only be 20mA, which isn’t enough to power the electronics.
 I did it by soldering a pin taken from a pin header to bridge the two.
 A simpler method is to bridge them with just solder.
 Once bridged, connect the VIN and GND to any spare +/- pads on the PDB.
 The VOUT and GND connect to any power pins on the flight controller.
-Once it is connected to the flight controller, you can then power your other electronics off of it such as the LEDs and the receiver.
+Once it is connected to the flight controller, you can then power your other electronics from it, such as the LEDs and the receiver.

 Test It: Before you solder onto the flight controller, test that it works by plugging it into the computer using a micro USB cable.
 If all the correct LEDs light up and it has connected successfully, you can then disconnect it and move onto the soldering.

 Flash It: It’s a good idea to flash your board beforehand.
 To do this, jump the boot pads on the board and then connect it to the computer and launch CleanFlight.
 Go to ‘Firmware Flasher’ tab on the left, enable ‘No reboot sequence’ and choose the correct firmware from the drop down menu.
 Once it has loaded, click on ‘Flash Firmware’.
 Once the board is successfully flashed, disconnect it from the computer and remove the solder from the boot pads.
 Watch this video to learn more.